cllebrun/cllebrun.github.io/labs/3.4 Lab Android - Watson Assistant/README.md

 <img src="./images/cloud.png" width="20%"/>

 This lab is an introduction to IBM Cloud and Watson and its possibilities.
 You will need an IBM Cloud account in order to create your web application.
+Watson AI services can help you make your Android apps more accessible.
+Following this lab, you will learn how to create an Android-native voice-enabled chatbot with Watson services.

 # Objective